cctkn/openhab-addons/bundles/org.openhab.binding.sony/README-SCALAR.md

 2. The only command supported is "select" to start playing the content
 3. Generally these flags contain either "true" or "false".
 They are not switches since sony defined the item as strings and there may potentially be other values I'm unaware of.
-4. You can set the visibility of the content to the various guides avaiable and this generally only applies to TV/Radio stations (where you can 'surf' through them)
+4. You can set the visibility of the content to the various guides available and this generally only applies to TV/Radio stations (where you can 'surf' through them)

 ### Browser Channels (service ID of "browser")